SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/01-HTTP-Overview.md

 We can also set the **Content-Type** to be `Content-Type: text/html`

-If we want to download a pdf, we need to configure it like this:
+If we want to download a pdf, we need to configure it as follows:

 ```
 Content-Type: application/pdf